megnergit/TimeSeries_Seasonality_TS1/README.md

 by Ryan Holbrook and Alexis Cook. https://www.kaggle.com/code/ryanholbrook/seasonality

-We will to practice the routine procedures commonly used in the time sequence analysis.
+We will to practice here the routine procedures commonly used in the time sequence analysis.